Ehaschia/GaussianIOHMM/README.md

     After fixed issue 1, the loss changed sharply and may increase during training.

     **Fixed**: Due to in and out var init is too small.
 Re-implement random init part.
+3. Current loss also shown increase during training.
+Current temporary fix is not update variance.